Relativiteit/ROS2LaunchHelper/README.md

 Don't forget to source the bash.rc file and check if everything is added to this file with nano, vim or vscode.

 ## TODO
-- fix code structure to fit digram
+- fix code structure to fit diagram
+- test launch files
-- create launch files
+- create function to parse through .yaml files in cli_tool